Liz and James Fulcher, Lakota Wedding, October 2001

 - Excellent for removing old energetic debris and energies on all levels

 - Use as an invocation spray to “set and call in new energies”

 - Beautiful deodorizer for rooms and cars alone or blended with essential oils

-- May be helpful for sore throats
+- Helpful for sore throats

 - Can be used on scrapes and cuts

 Sage & Smudge: The Ultimate Guide by Diane Ronngren and

 To order hydrosols and essential oils from the outstanding Natures Gift Aromatherapy, just fill out the form below and I’ll send you the discount code just for reading this blog post 😉